mattermost/mattermost-handbook/operations/customer-success/README.md

 ## Logging calls in Salesforce

-1. Log into Salesforce
+1. Log into Salesforce.
-2. Type in account name in the search bar located in the middle of the screen
+2. Type in account name in the search bar located in the middle of the screen.
-3. Select the account
+3. Select the account.
-4. Hover over activity history
+4. Hover over activity history.
-5. Select “log a call” in the upper right-hand side of the screen
+5. Select “log a call” in the upper right-hand side of the screen.
-6. Fill out the following sections
+6. Fill out the following sections:
    Subject - Quick description of the call.
 IE: Customer Reply Thread Design Review
    Name: Customer contact(s) that attended the call
    Type: Was this a call or meeting (in-person)